 Other fluorescent probes

 Apart from these, many fluorescent probes have been developed using nanoparticles.
 An example of such a probe is single-walled carbon nanotubes (SWNT).

 SWNTs are more stable (chemically and photophysically) than organic fluorophores.
-Another probe is the fluorescent nanodiamond (FND) that is extremely usefully for
+Another probe is the fluorescent nanodiamond (FND) that is extremely usefully for in vivo imaging.